Academic Support Services

 Whether you need academic accommodations such as extended time for tests or an alternate format, or a housing accommodation while living on campus – we can help!

-You may begin the process for requesting accommodations once you have been accepted to the College.
+You may begin the process for requesting accommodations once you have been accepted to the University.
 All information and documentation shared with ASO staff during the process will remain confidential.

-The College Assistance Program is here to provide extra skills-based support for students with diagnosed learning disabilities, AD/HD, traumatic brain injuries or that are on the autism spectrum.
+The Comprehensive Assistance Program is here to provide extra skills-based support for students with diagnosed learning disabilities, AD/HD, traumatic brain injuries or that are on the autism spectrum.

 This optional fee-based program is comprised of professional learning specialists who will help you gain confidence, and set and attain academic, personal and career goals.
 In the program, you will benefit from additional skills-based tutoring, advisement, and counseling to build skills and gain a higher level of independence.